vangj/butthurt/README.md

 - Node v22.20.0
 - Make v3.81

-Then simply type in `make` to build the optimized distribution in `www-optimized`.
+Then simply type in `make` to build and test the optimized distribution in `www-optimized`.

 ## UI testing